TES5Edit/fopdoc/Conventions.md

 struct | variable | Used for fields containing more than one data type.
 The field structure should be documented on the same page. rgba | 4 | The first three bytes are red, green and blue color values respectively.
-The fourth byte is unused. collection | variable | Used for collections of fields that appear together.
+The fourth byte is unused. collection | variable | Used for collections of fields that appear together. byte | 1 | Used when the data type of a field is unknown, or can be of many different types depending on some factor (which is detailed elsewhere).

 ## Field Counts